 Dried fruits: All types of dried fruits provide, for their weight and bulk, a most concentrated and healthful (and fattening!) source of nourishment.
 However, if they have been exposed to flies they can be germ carriers and one risks intestinal infections by eating them without first cooking them.

 Coconuts: Wherever these are found they are usually so common and cheap it is hard to buy one.
 That may sound strange but it is literally true.
-People have them growing in their back yards, they grow often along the streets of the town, hanging up temptingly above one’s reach, they grow in groves and all along the sea shore and unless one pays a boy, or begs somebody to go up and fetch one down, it is
+People have them growing in their back yards, they grow often along the streets of the town, hanging up temptingly above ones reach, they grow in groves and all along the sea shore and unless one pays a boy, or begs somebody to go up and fetch one down, it is

 often extremely difficult to purchase a coconut at all.
 They are one of the most delicious and useful things that the Creator has provided for the human race.
 I once read that there are something like 200 uses to which a coconut palm is put.
-In any case, when the coconut is not yet ripe it is full of a most delicious, slightly sweet juice, exceedingly good for the health, which not only quenches one’s thirst but because it is sealed into its own nut, is absolutely safe to drink.
+In any case, when the coconut is not yet ripe it is full of a most delicious, slightly sweet juice, exceedingly good for the health, which not only quenches ones thirst but because it is sealed into its own nut, is absolutely safe to drink.
 Inside, the “cream” forms as the nut matures and this cream can be scraped off and eaten while it is still soft and the nut is half developed; in other words a green nut will have more water and a little cream and an entirely ripe coconut will have very little water and a thick coating of what we usually associate with being coconut—the white flesh.
 Maize meal or rice, cooked in coconut water, has a delicate and delightful flavour.
-Coconut water also is supposed to be an excellent face lotion and one can use it on one’s skin to good advantage.
+Coconut water also is supposed to be an excellent face lotion and one can use it on ones skin to good advantage.
 The meat of ripe coconuts is not only nutritious but when grated can be added to fruit salad, to cakes or to food and in making the sauce for curries; it is full of oil and very heavy; one must remember this, because the flesh is so tempting one eats too much and gets a stomach ache.
 In addition to the water and flesh of coconuts being so useful as a drink and for food, the rough outside husk is used as an abrasive to clean pots and polish and scrub floors.

 Peanuts: Also known as “ground-nuts” and called “arachide” in French-speaking Africa, this modest and ubiquitous plant is not a nut at all; it provides a source of excellent and cheap nourishment and is sold all over Africa where one frequently sees people buying a spill of them for a few cents.
 Peanuts are sold in their pods, or shelled, but one should make sure they have not been boiled as I found them in this form very